Beaumaris Lifeboat Station

-Beaumaris Lifeboat Station is located at The Green in Beaumaris, a town overlooking the eastern entrance to the Menai Strait, on the south-east coast of the Isle of Anglesey, in North Wales.
+Beaumaris Lifeboat Station (Welsh Gorsaf Bad Achub Beaumaris) is located at The Green in Beaumaris, a town overlooking the eastern entrance to the Menai Strait, on the south-east coast of the Isle of Anglesey, in North Wales.

 A lifeboat was first stationed here by the Royal National Lifeboat Institution (RNLI) in 1891.

-For many years, Beaumaris was home to four different Inshore lifeboats, all named Blue Peter II after funds were raised by the BBC TV programme, but since 2010, the station has operated the Inshore lifeboat Annette Mary Liddington (B-838).
+For many years, Beaumaris was home to four different Inshore lifeboats, all named Blue Peter II, after funds were raised by the BBC TV programme, but since 2010, the station has operated the Inshore lifeboat Annette Mary Liddington (B-838).

 History

 On 7 November 1890, in rough seas and gale-force conditions, a vessel appeared to be in distress in the Menai Strait.
 The lifeboat Christopher Brown was launched, but on arrival, assistance was declined.
 With other vessels making for safety, the lifeboat stayed afloat, ready to assist.
 The schooner Undaunted of Plymouth was then seen flying signals of distress, having lost her anchor, and drifting towards the Lavan Sands.

 After rescuing the crew of five, the lifeboat was caught by a wave, and capsized.
 The boat soon self-righted, and all regained the boat, which was then beached at Aber on the mainland.